Museum of Barnstaple and North Devon: The Collection

 The museum was among ten candidates shortlisted for the £100,000 Gulbenkian Prize for Museum of the Year in 2005 for its work investigating the history of Shapland & Petter, a Barnstaple manufacturing company.
 In November 2017 the museum was targeted by thieves who broke into the museum and smashed display cabinets, making off with two limited edition Royal Mint collections of gold coins, thought to be worth around £15,000.

 The museum includes a Gift Shop, Tearoom, Tourist Information Centre and Visitor Reception.

 In May 2018 the museum closed so that an extension could be built.
 It reopened in October 2019, but the Grand Opening in April 2020 has been delayed due to the COVID pandemic.

+In 2023 the Museum joined Arts Council England's funding programme as a National Portfolio Organisation.